 - If you know in advance of any reason why your child is likely to be absent from school, please tell someone at the school, phone us or let us know in writing.
-Please also give your child a note on his/her return to school telling of the reason for absence.

-- Notify the school first thing in the morning when your child is going to be absent stating the reason for absence Let the school know the likely date of return and keep them informed if the date changes.

-- Inform the school of any change to the following:-

-- Home phone number

-- Mobile number

-- Emergency contact details

-- Medical Information

-Requests for your child to be absent from school, including extended visits to relatives must be made in writing to the Head Teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
-On these occasions the pupil will be marked as an authorised absentee in the register.

-The safety and well being of our pupils is paramount and we ask parents to closely follow our Absence Reporting Procedures.
+Please also give your child a note on his/her return to school telling of the reason for absence. - Notify the school first thing in the morning when your child is going to be absent stating the reason for absence Let the school know the likely date of return and keep them informed if the date changes. - Inform the school of any change to the following:- - Home phone number - Mobile number - Emergency contact details - Medical Information - Medicai Illioilliation - If you know they have a hospital/dental appointment, please let us know in advance. - Requests for your child to be absent from school to make an extended visit to relatives either in the UK or overseas must be made in writing to the head teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
+On these occasions the pupil will be marked as an unauthorised absence. - Parents may request that their children be permitted to be absent in order to celebrate recognised religious events.
+Advance notice should be provided to the school when children will be absent.
+Appropriate requests will be granted, and the pupil noted as an authorised absentee in the register.
+(See section 7). - The safety and well being of our pupils is paramount and we ask parents to closely follow our Absence Reporting Procedures.